A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: A Deep-learning Based ROI finder

 \section{A Deep-learning Based ROI finder}

 The ROIs in LArTPC waveforms represent regions that contain ionization electron signals.
 The deep-learning based waveform ROI finder described in this paper is a one-dimensional convolutional neural network that classifies waveform regions as likely containing signals or not.
 Unlike most other CNNs used in the classification of neutrino interactions, which rely on two-dimensional images derived from multiple channels in the wire planes, our network looks directly at the one-dimensional waveforms coming from individual channels.
 Such a 1D-CNN ROI finder can be applied in the earliest stages of reconstruction as a very effective filter to detect ROIs and perform zero-suppression, while maximizing efficiency for usable signals.
+However, zero-suppression algorithms for a LArTPC with typical wire readouts should be addressed carefully to avoid possible loss of charge.